On the positivity and integrality of coefficients of mirror maps

-\begin{ass} We will always assume that the origin $\vec{0}$ lies in the interior of $\Delta$ (this is equivalent to assuming that $K \cap \NN_{>0}^I \neq \emptyset$), and that the vectors $\vec{v}_{ij}$ span $\Z^d$.
-Note that these assumptions do not cause any loss of generality: we can arrange for them to hold by restricting to the linear subspace supporting the face of $\Delta$ containing the origin in its interior, removing all vectors $\vec{v}_{ij}$ which are not contained in this subspace, and replacing $\Z^d$ with the lattice spanned by the remaining $\vec{v}_{ij}$; we will then arrive at an equivalent formula for the naive mirror map. \end{ass}
+\begin{rmk} Assumption \ref{ass} does not cause any loss of generality: if it is not satisfied, we can modify our data by restricting to the linear subspace supporting the face of $\Delta$ containing the origin in its interior, removing all vectors $\vec{v}_{ij}$ which are not contained in this subspace, and replacing $\Z^d$ with the lattice spanned by the remaining $\vec{v}_{ij}$; we will then arrive at an equivalent formula for the naive mirror map. \end{rmk}

 We say that $\Delta$ is \emph{Fano} if the origin is the \emph{unique} interior lattice point of $\Delta$ (following \cite[Definition 2.1]{Kasprzyk_Fano}); and we call the data $(\vec{v}_{ij})$ Fano in this case.